oveits/katacoda-scenarios/jenkins-pipelines-hello-world/step2.md

 1. Within the Dashboard, select **Manage Jenkins** on the left.
 2. On the Configuration page, select **Manage Plugins**.
 3. Manage Plugins page will give you a tabbed interface.
-Click **Available** to view all the Jenkins plugins that can be installed.
+Click **Available** and wait three seconds to view all the Jenkins plugins that can be installed.
 4. Using the search box, search for **Github plugin** and choose the plugin via checkbox.
 5. While on this page, search for **Pipeline** and choose the plugin via checkbox.
 6. Click **Install without Restart** at the bottom.